Public Health (MPH)

 MPH 514.
 Analytical Epidemiology.
 4 Hours.

 Presents the fundamental concepts, principles, and methods of observational epidemiologic research.
 Practical issues in the design, conduct, and analysis of epidemiologic studies, as well as theoretical issues in the analysis and interpretation of research findings will be discussed.
 Intended for students interested in advanced epidemiologic research.
-Course Information: Prerequisite: MPH 511 or permission of instructor.
+Course Information: Prerequisites: MPH 511 or permission of instructor.

 MPH 521.
 Introduction to Environmental Health.
 4 Hours.